scionproto/scion/doc/ColibriDesign.rst

 ==============================
 Nomenclature:

-Reservation index
+Reservation version
-    For any reservation (whether segment or end-to-end, see below) to be used, it is necessary to have one (and only one) active index.
+    For any reservation (whether segment or end-to-end, see below) to be used, it is necessary to have one (and only one) active version.
-    An index is just a "version" of the reservation, that **cannot** modify its path.
+    The version **cannot** modify the path of a reservation.
     However, it can modify the reserved bandwidth, as well as other properties of the reservation.

 Segment reservation